OptimusPrimus/salsa/README.md

 - `conda env create -f environment.yml`
 - `CFLAGS='-O3 -march=native' pip install https://github.com/f0k/minimp3py/archive/master.zip`

+Activate the environment:
+- `conda activate salsa`

 Download ClothoV2 [4]:
 - run `scripts/download_clothov2.sh`
 - the script downloads the dataset into a folder called `clothov2`

+If you only want to run inference, you can skip the following steps.

+Download WavCaps:
+- run `scripts/download_wavcaps.sh`
+- the script downloads the dataset into a folder called `wavcaps`

+Download AudioCaps:
+- unfortunately, audio recordings of AudioCaps are not publicly available
+- you can download the data set yourself or reach out to me for the download link (for research purposes only)
+- replace the links in `scripts/download_audiocaps.sh`
+- run `scripts/download_wavcaps.sh`
+- the script downloads the compressed dataset into a folder called `tmp`

 ## Test our pre-trained model on the ClothoV2 benchmark